The problems in far too many organizations today are legion:

 To create psychological safety we must build trust.
 Stephen M. R. Covey has noted that with high trust in organizations, speed increases and costs decrease.

-Enter the work of Patrick Lencioni, who has noted the value of conflict in organizations (productive, not destructive, conflict).
-Most people view conflict as something to be avoided, because it can be awkward and uncomfortable.
+Enter the work of Patrick Lencioni.
+He noted the value of conflict in organizations (productive, not destructive, conflict).
+Most people view conflict as something to avoid, because it’s awkward and uncomfortable.

 Healthy teams use conflict productively, for example, to work through a difficult problem or understand the root cause of a breakdown.
 Lencioni observes that the best leaders “mine for conflict,” almost like it’s gold.